Showing posts with label Shoot 'em ups - Zaxxon. Show all posts

 Aesthetics

-The graphics remind me of Highway Encounter but with more variety and the attention to detail for buildings and structures is superb.
-I gotta say that I love the shadows especially when carrying the plasma cells.
-The only negative is that some levels use a bland colour palette which spoils things somewhat - these levels look as sexy as a bruised banana!
+The graphics remind me of Highway Encounter, but with more variety.
+The attention to detail for buildings and structures is superb.
+I gotta say, I love the shadows, especially when carrying the plasma cells.
+The only negative is that some levels are quite bland, which is a shame as they look as sexy as a bruised banana!

-Timid music plays during gameplay to provide a nice background that complements the zip-zappy sound effects.
-The title music is a gem and most certainly one of the best chiptunes ever, thanks to Ben Daglish.
+Timid music plays during gameplay to provide a subtle background to complement the zip-zappy effects.
+The title music is a gem and most certainly one of the best chiptunes, thanks to the magic of Ben Daglish.

-Yes, it looks and sounds very, very nice so let's celebrate with the last couple of screenshots...
+So, it looks and sounds great!
+Let's celebrate with the last couple of screenshots...

 This is a screenshot with... more action going on.
 Yep.